apache/pekko-connectors-kafka/docs/src/main/paradox/consumer.md

 Java
 : @@ snip [snip](/tests/src/test/java/docs/javadsl/ConsumerExampleTest.java) { #committerSink }

 When creating a @apidoc[Committer.sink](Committer$) you need to pass in @apidoc[CommitterSettings$].
-These may be created by passing the actor system to read the defaults from the config section `akka.kafka.committer`, or by passing a @scaladoc[Config](com.typesafe.config.Config) instance with the same structure.
+These may be created by passing the actor system to read the defaults from the config section `pekko.kafka.committer`, or by passing a @scaladoc[Config](com.typesafe.config.Config) instance with the same structure.

 Table
 : | Setting   | Description                                  | Default Value |